2 Ways to Transfer Photos from Camera to iPhone Quickly

 4. Then open the app and you can copy the photos on the camera from the mobile app.

-For whatever reason, you wish to transfer photos from camera to iPad or iPhone, ensure that you choose a method that best suit you and gives you a hassle-free transfer.
+For whatever reason, you wish to transfer photos from camera to iPad or iPhone, ensure that you choose a method that best suits you, and gives you a hassle-free transfer.
 You can also decide to transfer all photos from your camera to your personal computer for much easier accessibility.
 So enjoy clicking and editing your loving memories as you please.

 - Import Photos to iPhone